-Issues of professional ethics as well as obligations of researchers to ensure confidentiality of research subjects, and to protect data collected from the dangers of misuse, will be addressed directly in the doctoral seminars, the practica experiences, and in the research core.
+Issues of professional ethics as well as obligations of researchers to ensure confidentiality of research subjects, and to protect data collected from the dangers of misuse, will be addressed directly in coursework, the practica experiences, and in research mentorship.
 Students will assist in preparing requests for IRB approval for any studies in which they participate.
-They are required to successfully complete the HIPPA training course prior to approval of the dissertation proposal and will prepare a request for IRB approval to conduct the dissertation research project.
+They are required to successfully complete the CITI training course prior to approval of the dissertation proposal and will prepare a request for IRB approval to conduct the dissertation research project.